 Due to the lack of natural rainfall, there is a large irrigation scheme which supplies a lot of the commercial farms in the area.

 Our farm is just off the flatlands and into the foothills.
 Hence it does not have access to the commercial irrigation scheme.
-However, irrigation has been added to 40 acres of the farm using lateral sprays, supplied from a bore on the property with a 96 megalitre water right.
+However, irrigation has been added to 60 acres of the farm using lateral sprays and K-line pods, supplied from a bore on the property with a 96 megalitre water right.
 We have recently added a solar panel system to assist with powering the submersible bore pump.

 What a difference water makes!!
 Prior to irrigation the paddock above looked like the one below.

 Our farm has a mixture of dry country pasture and irrigated pasture (approx. 50/50).
 The picture of this cow and calf shows how well Highland Cattle can do in poor conditions provided the correct stocking rate is adhered to.

-Born and brought up in Scotland I immigrated to Australia over thirty eight years ago.
+Born and brought up in Scotland I immigrated to Australia over forty years ago.
 I started breeding Highland Cattle in 1987 initially by means of a "grading up" program using beef shorthorn as a base.
 A first cross cow with a heifer calf at foot was the initial purchase, which was at that time "a wee bit of nostalgia".